lindenb/jvarkit/docs/VcfGnomad.md

       variant.
 A distance specified as a positive integer.Commas are removed.
       The following suffixes are interpreted : b,bp,k,kb,m,mb,g,gb
       Default: 10000
-    --disable-lcr
-      Do NOT use the 'INFO/lcr'  (low complexity region) flag.
-Default is to set a FILTER those variants.
+    --disable-bad-flag
+      A list of INFO/xxx Flag that will be used to FILTER variants.
+Multiple, comma separated: valid values are
+      'lcr,segdup,fail_interval_qc,negative_train_site'.
-      Default: false
+      Default: <empty string>
     -F, --fields
       AF fields to peek-up from gnomad.
 Space/comma/semicolon separated
       Default: AF_popmax,AF_nfe